2666.02 Correction of Patent Drawings [R-11.2013]

 In the reexamination proceeding, the copy of the patent drawings submitted pursuant to 37 CFR 1.915(b)(5) will be used for reexamination purposes, provided no change is made to the drawings.
 If there is any change in the drawings, a new sheet of drawing for each sheet changed must be submitted.
 The change may not be made on the original patent drawings.
 Drawing changes in an inter partes reexamination proceeding are made in the same manner that drawing changes in an ex parte reexamination proceeding are made.
 37 CFR 1.530(d)(3) sets forth the manner of making amendments to the drawings.
 Any amended figure(s) must be identified as "Amended" and any added figure(s) must be identified as "New."
 In the event a figure is canceled, the figure must be surrounded by brackets and identified as "Canceled."

-Where the patent owner wishes to change/amend the drawings, the patent owner should submit a sketch in permanent ink showing the proposed change(s)/amendment(s) in red, for approval by the examiner.
-The submitted sketch should be presented as a separate paper, and it will be made part of the record.
-Once the sketch is approved, sheets of substitute formal drawings must be submitted for each drawing sheet that is to be changed/amended.
-After receiving the new sheets of drawings from the patent owner, the examiner may have the draftsperson review the new sheets of drawings if the examiner would like the draftsperson's assistance in identifying errors in the drawings.
-If a draftsperson reviews the drawings, and finds the drawings to be unacceptable, the draftsperson should complete a PTO-948 for the examiner to include with the next Office action.
-A draftsperson's "stamp" to indicate approval is no longer required on patent drawings, and these stamps are no longer to be used by draftspersons.
+Where the patent owner wishes to change/amend the drawings, the patent owner should submit a sketch in permanent ink showing the proposed change(s)/amendment(s), for approval by the examiner.
+The submitted sketch should be presented as a separate paper, which is clearly labeled as "Annotated Sheet," and it will be made part of the record.
+Once the proposed changes are approved, sheets of substitute or new drawings must be submitted for each drawing sheet that is to be changed/amended.
+If a new drawing sheet contains multiple figures, each figure must be marked as "amended" or "new," if applicable, to comply with the requirements of 37 CFR 1.530(d)(3).
+For example, if the new drawing sheet contains Figures 1-3 but only Figure 2 is amended, the new drawing sheet must identify Figure 2 as "Amended."
+It is not sufficient to generally indicate that the entire sheet is amended by, e.g., placing the term "Amended" in the header of the drawing sheet.
 The new sheets of drawings should be entered in the reexamination file.